tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Mikoto wanted to take a break after last TI, so the rest of talon went on to become Aurora.
-Mikoto's break didn't last long and he was actually on Bleed for most of the year with jackky, masaros, dj, and poloson.
+**How did this roster happen?** Mikoto wanted to take a break after last TI, so the rest of old Talon went on to become Aurora.
+Mikoto's break lasted a whopping two months and he was actually on Bleed for most of the year with Jackky, Masaros, DJ, and poloson.
 Sounds like the kinda team that could do pretty good, right?
 Yep, just like all Bleed rosters.
 And like all Bleed rosters, they ended up sucking.

-Meanwhile, Talon signed the other 4 players from various middling SEA teams along with ChYuaN to play mid.
-Mikoto came back to Talon in june
+Meanwhile, Talon signed these other four players (Akashi, Ws, Jhocam, ponyo) from various middling SEA teams along with ChYuaN to play mid.
+Mikoto finally came back to Talon in June.

 **How was their season?**